jurajsic/neuralnetworksproject/README.md

 actualTestPredictions - output labels for test vectors

-To program can be run on its own as
+The program can be run on its own as

 src/.nn [size of layers] [starting learning rate] [number of epochs] [output file for train labels] [output file for test labels]